COVID-19 Quick Facts

 - Masks are optional on campus at this time, but certain settings and activities will require a mask.
 Please wear a mask or have one readily available.

-Classes are underway, and we are meeting together daily at 9 a.m. for chapel.
-Masks in chapel are optional at this time, but a masked and distanced section is available upon request.
+Spring classes have begun, and chapel will resume meeting on Tuesday, Jan.
+18. Masks in chapel are optional at this time, but a masked and distanced section is available upon request.

 Remote participation in an on-ground class is only being provided for students who are in quarantine or isolation due to COVID-19.
 Masks are not currently required on campus, but the University may require masks in class if necessary in the future.

 Student Screening Form